HHS/simpler-grants-gov/documentation/decisions/adr/0007-front-end-language.md

 ### TypeScript

-TypeScript is a syntactic superset of JavaScript which adds static typing and is transpiled down to regular javascript when building the application.
-While TypeScript is a relatively new "language" it's gaining popularity quickly as it's more of a enhancement to javascript than just another new language.
+TypeScript is a syntactic superset of JavaScript which adds static typing and is transpiled down to regular JavaScript when building the application.
+While TypeScript is a relatively new "language" it's gaining popularity quickly as it's more of a enhancement to JavaScript than just another new language.

 - **Pros**
   - Same as JavaScript